 ^{}Coverage is given as high, medium, or low.
-An empty box indicates that this outcome is not part of the course.

 Recommended Textbook and Software

 Osswald, Tim A. Menges, Georg.
 (2012).
 Material Science of Polymers for Engineers (3rd Edition).
 Hanser Publishers.
 NOTE: This textbook is available for free online via the UF library.
 You need to set up a VPN connection to the library to use it off campus: https://cms.uflib.ufl.edu/offcampus